eitansuez/scenarios-envoy/istio/gateway-envoy-config.md

         ...
 ```

-Challenge: Review the hand-written configuration from the previous lab.
+Challenge: Review the hand-written configuration from the "Intro to Envoy" lab.
 How does it compare to the above generated configuration?